 The first factor is the fabric itself.
 Your choices are numerous – from rich velvets and soft silks to cottons, polyesters, linens and more.
 Make your fabric choice keeping in mind your décor, budget, sunlight/privacy needs and room’s purpose.

-- A traditional formal décor may call for heavy silk or velvet curtains.
+- A traditional formal bedroom may call for master bedroom curtains in heavy silk or velvet.
 A minimalist, casual bedroom, on the other hand, will look good paired with linens (with privacy lining in place, of course!).
 So think drapery in context of the rest of the room’s décor.

 - Next comes the level of privacy/sunlight you want streaming in your space.
 If you want plenty of sunlight, choose a sheerer fabric.
 If you want to keep sunlight out, choose a denser fabric and/or consider blackout lining behind your drapes.